-- exist?) - Peace and conflict (e.g. can a war ever be justified?)
-Crime and punishment (e.g. should the death penalty be allowed?)
-Religion, human rights and social justice (e.g. should females be allowed to be religious leaders?) - - Life and death (e.g. what happens, if anything, when we die?) a child becoming an adult?) - Religious and cultural rituals (e.g. what customs are used to mark
+- Existence of God, Gods and ultimate reality (e.g. Does a God exist?) - Peace and conflict (e.g. can a war ever be justified?) - Crime and punishment (e.g. should the death penalty be allowed?) - Religion, human rights and social justice (e.g. should females be allowed to be religious leaders?) - Life and death (e.g. what happens, if anything, when we die?) - Religious and cultural rituals (e.g. what customs are used to mark a child becoming an adult?)